styler-ai/cursor-python-template/README.md

 # Project Name Placeholder

+## Documentation Template

+This project includes a Sphinx documentation template in the `/template-docs/` folder.

+- If you want to use this template, **rename `/template-docs/` to `/docs/`**.
+- `/docs/` is the standard location for Sphinx documentation and is compatible with GitHub Pages.
+- If you already have your own documentation, you can ignore or remove `/template-docs/`.

+For more information on Sphinx, see [sphinx-doc.org](https://www.sphinx-doc.org/).

 ## Overview

 (Provide a brief overview of the project here.
 Explain it's a template for Python projects, including standard structure and generic AI rules.)